Top Sites in Lisbon: 2025 Travel Guide

 Facing the Tagus like a ship ready to depart, this monument honors Portugal’s explorers, thinkers, and navigators.
 Climb to the top for a breathtaking view, then look down at the world map on the plaza, tracing journeys of both history and the heart.

-Soverra Insight: It’s not just a monument—it’s a question: Where will you go from here?
+Soverra Tip: Think about how this is not just a monument—it’s a question: Where will you go from here?

 4. São Jorge Castle